jkschneider/java-power-assert/README.md

     Character.isWhitespace("abc".charAt(0))
               |                  |
               false              a

+## Limitations

+Currently, java-power-assert only works on code compiled with javac.
+This means it works in IntelliJ IDEA, gradle, etc.

+Notably, it does *not* work in Eclipse which uses the Eclipse Compiler for Java (ECJ).
+There is a known solution for ECJ that involves running Eclipse with a Java agent that intercepts the ECJ generated AST prior to bytecode generation (and indeed this is what
+ [Lombok](https://github.com/rzwitserloot/lombok) does).
+It is currently unknown whether it is possible to access the ECJ AST from a regular annotation processor.

 ## Getting started

 All you need to do is include java-power-assert as a dependency and turn on annotation processing in your IDE.